anuraghruday/style_transfer/README.md

 - clone the repository and navigate to the project directory
 - Run the run.ipynb file

-### The scrpt will:
+### The script will:

 - Capture an image from your webcam.
 - Predict the initial emotion and display it.
 - Apply style transfer to the captured image.
 - Capture another image after displaying the stylized image.
-- Predict the new emotion and display it, along with the target emotion.
+- Predict and display the new emotion, along with the target emotion.

 ### Emotion Classes